 - Presenting individual certificates each term for pupils who achieve 95% attendance and above: Bronze – 95%+; Silver 98%+; Gold 100%

 - Rewarding pupils who achieve 100% attendance throughout the year with a special ‘attendance ambassadors’ badge

 - Sharing our weekly attendance figures for each class with parents over school Dojo and on our school website

-If your child does fall ill or cannot attend school due to exceptional circumstances then please ensure you contact the school on the first day of absence, by 9:30am stating the reason.
+If your child does fall ill or cannot attend school due to exceptional circumstances, then please ensure you contact the school on the first day of absence, by 9:30am stating the reason.
 If the school does not receive an explanation for absence or if the explanation is unacceptable, then the absence will be marked as unauthorised.
 If pupils are absent frequently for medical reasons then a medical note may be requested.

 Holidays during term time are not permitted.
 The Local Authority recommends that no holidays are authorised in term time unless for exceptional circumstances.
 Holiday absence must be sought from the Head teacher by completing a ‘holiday request form’ from the office.
 The Head teacher has discretion to authorise a holiday up to 10 days during term time, however the Head teacher will not authorise holiday absence, unless there are exceptional circumstances (see below).
 Unauthorised absences can lead to legal action resulting in a Fixed Penalty Notice.